Changissnz/selfinterest/README.md

 concern in repelling chance of the unwanted.
 The attempted guarantee to repel this kind of chance restricts movement.
 A security that can maintain a static state, but in practical terms is a non-absolute static kind of state, accomplishes the objective of continuing the image of order.
-Simply put in a few more words, risk aversion closes the metaphorical doors and views the ensuing effects from those directions of risk as reliably corrupted via association with the innermost essence that posed the original risk, deception in origin, and efforts focus on maintaining the closure to assert consistency, a demonstration of sanity, from self-interest.
+Simply put in a few more words, risk aversion closes the metaphorical doors, so that any ensuing effects from those directions of risk are viewed as reliably corrupted via association with the innermost essence that posed the original risk, deception in origin.
+Efforts focus on maintaining the closure to assert consistency, a demonstration of sanity, from self-interest.